NutritionDay: nutritionDay findings

 The nutritionDay study is conducted to determine the effects of nutritional factors on the outcomes of hospitalized patients and nursing homes.
-3 papers were published in the years 2009 and 2010 in this concern.
+There were 3 papers publish from 2009 to 2010 on this topic.

 An analysis of the data of the nutritionDay audit 2006 performed by Hiesmayr et al. (2009) revealed that less than half of all patients in European hospitals included in the audit eat less than provided as regular meal.
 Further, an association of reduced food intake with an increased risk of mortality in patients after 30 days was found.
 Reduced food intake can therefore be seen as a risk factor for hospital mortality.

 In 2009, Valentini et al. analyzed the data of the nutritionDay in nursing homes in 2007 and described the effects of 'nD' of first time participants.
 Therein outcome results indicated that nutritionDay participation induces behavioural changes such as awareness in malnutrition.

 Schindler et Al conducted a study based on the data of the nutritionDay audit of the years 2007 and 2008.
 Core findings of this study on “how nutritional risk is assessed and managed in European hospitals” indicate that still an inconsistent way of assessing nutritional risk in patients in different units and countries exists and that frequently energy goals of patients are not met.